 With more and more travelers searching for US-India itineraries with short flights, premium airlines are planning to launch nonstop flights between USA and India.
-At present, nonstop flights from USA to India are operated on nine routes, including two by United Airlines and four by Air India.
-Usually, nonstop flights cost more than direct flights and connecting flights.
+At present, nonstop flights from USA to India are operated on nine routes, including three by United Airlines and five by Air India.
+Usually, nonstop flights cost a little more than direct flights and connecting flights.
 However, dropping prices of airline tickets to India make it possible for a certain group of travelers to afford nonstop flights between USA and India.

 Nonstop Flights between USA and India:

 - Chicago (ORD) to Delhi (DEL) by Air India

 - New York (JFK) to Delhi (DEL) by Air India

 - San Francisco (SFO) to Delhi (DEL) by Air India

 - Washington (IAD) to Delhi (DEL) by Air India

 - Newark (EWR) to Mumbai (BOM) by Air India

 - Chicago (ORD) to Hyderabad by Air India (new)